michaelmangelsdorf/myth/README.md

 In the video, it loads a program for multiplying two numbers from a serial EEPROM running a native SPI implementation.
 It then computes the result and displays it on the I/O boards 7-segment display.

-The new project over here will help me explore a modified version of the CPU a little more and write software for it, before developing more hardware.
+The new project over here will help me explore a specific, stable version of the CPU a little more and write software for it, before developing more hardware.

 The schematics have been stripped of everything I thought wasn't essential, so it's a bit easier to read.
 In other words, although it's possible to load the schematics file into KiCad, its intended use is only for reference.